BerganKDV Wealth Management LLC Acquires 4,860 Shares of First Trust Low Duration Opportunities ETF (NASDAQ:LMBS)

-BerganKDV Wealth Management LLC lifted its holdings in First Trust Low Duration Opportunities ETF (NASDAQ:LMBS – Get Rating) by 7.9% in the first quarter, according to the company in its most recent filing with the SEC.
-The fund owned 66,061 shares of the company’s stock after acquiring an additional 4,860 shares during the quarter.
-BerganKDV Wealth Management LLC owned 0.06% of First Trust Low Duration Opportunities ETF worth $3,234,000 at the end of the most recent quarter.
+BerganKDV Wealth Management LLC raised its position in shares of First Trust Low Duration Opportunities ETF (NASDAQ:LMBS – Get Rating) by 7.9% in the 1st quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+The firm owned 66,061 shares of the company’s stock after buying an additional 4,860 shares during the period.
+BerganKDV Wealth Management LLC owned about 0.06% of First Trust Low Duration Opportunities ETF worth $3,234,000 at the end of the most recent reporting period.

-A number of other hedge funds have also recently made changes to their positions in LMBS.
-First Trust Advisors LP increased its position in shares of First Trust Low Duration Opportunities ETF by 34.5% in the fourth quarter.
-First Trust Advisors LP now owns 2,146,252 shares of the company’s stock valued at $107,291,000 after acquiring an additional 550,705 shares during the period.
-Envestnet Asset Management Inc. increased its holdings in First Trust Low Duration Opportunities ETF by 2.2% during the 1st quarter.
-Envestnet Asset Management Inc. now owns 1,457,545 shares of the company’s stock valued at $71,347,000 after purchasing an additional 31,411 shares during the period.
-Cetera Investment Advisers raised its position in First Trust Low Duration Opportunities ETF by 7.4% during the 4th quarter.
-Cetera Investment Advisers now owns 1,116,611 shares of the company’s stock valued at $55,819,000 after purchasing an additional 76,914 shares during the last quarter.
-Stifel Financial Corp lifted its holdings in First Trust Low Duration Opportunities ETF by 0.7% in the 4th quarter.
-Stifel Financial Corp now owns 976,770 shares of the company’s stock worth $48,829,000 after buying an additional 6,453 shares during the period.
-Finally, Baird Financial Group Inc. grew its position in shares of First Trust Low Duration Opportunities ETF by 2.3% in the 4th quarter.
-Baird Financial Group Inc. now owns 682,391 shares of the company’s stock worth $34,113,000 after buying an additional 15,441 shares during the last quarter.
+A number of other large investors have also added to or reduced their stakes in the company.
+Benjamin Edwards Inc. boosted its holdings in shares of First Trust Low Duration Opportunities ETF by 413.0% during the first quarter.
+Benjamin Edwards Inc. now owns 1,226 shares of the company’s stock worth $60,000 after purchasing an additional 987 shares during the period.
+Bivin & Associates Inc. purchased a new stake in First Trust Low Duration Opportunities ETF in the 4th quarter worth approximately $79,000.
+Aptus Capital Advisors LLC bought a new stake in shares of First Trust Low Duration Opportunities ETF in the 1st quarter worth approximately $104,000.
+Comprehensive Financial Consultants Institutional Inc. purchased a new position in shares of First Trust Low Duration Opportunities ETF during the fourth quarter valued at approximately $124,000.
+Finally, BNP Paribas Arbitrage SA bought a new position in shares of First Trust Low Duration Opportunities ETF during the fourth quarter valued at approximately $161,000.

 First Trust Low Duration Opportunities ETF Dividend Announcement